 Instructions

-Keep for up to 2 weeks in the fridge and use as a marinade for fish, shellfish, veggies, or whatever you like!
+Keep for up to a week in the fridge and use as a marinade for fish, shellfish, veggies, or whatever you like!

 Notes